Antonio de Escaño

-Antonio de Escaño y García de Cáceres (1750 in Cartagena, Murcia – 12 July 1814 in Cádiz) was a Spanish military officer and government official.
+Lieutenant-General Antonio de Escaño y García de Cáceres (1750 – 12 July 1814) was a Spanish Navy officer and politician.
 He served in several naval battles including the Battle of Trafalgar.
 He was Spain's Minister of the Navy and a member of the Council of Regency.
 A Spanish Navy school named for him states: "He is regarded as one of the best naval tacticians of the 18th century.
 An enlightened man, he devoted himself to the study of shipbuilding and other academic disciplines such as chemistry, botany and history, of which he was an academic."

 Biography

 Early career

 Escaño became a midshipman at the age of 17 and took part in almost every major Spanish naval operation of his time.
-These included the Battle of Cape Spartel (1782), which was an indecisive naval battle between a British fleet under Admiral Richard Howe and a Franco-Spanish fleet under Spanish Admiral Luis de Córdova; an expedition against Algiers (1783) to attack Barbary raiders; and the Battle of Cape St Vincent (1797), where thanks to his military perceptiveness while in command of the Príncipe de Asturias, he helped to save the Spanish flagship, the Santísima Trinidad, when the squadron commander José de Córdoba y Ramos lost control over the situation while under attack by British Commodore Horatio Nelson.
+These included the 1782 Battle of Cape Spartel, an indecisive naval battle between a British fleet under Admiral Richard Howe and a Franco-Spanish fleet under Spanish Admiral Luis de Córdova y Córdova, an expedition against Algiers in 1783 and the Battle of Cape St. Vincent in 1797.

+At the Battle of Cape St. Vincent, thanks to his military perceptiveness while in command of the Príncipe de Asturias he helped to save the Spanish flagship Nuestra Señora de la Santísima Trinidad, when Spanish Admiral José de Córdoba y Ramos lost control over the situation while under attack by British Commodore Horatio Nelson.
 For this, Escaño was rewarded with the Order of Santiago.

-He was then part of the successful defense of Cadiz (1797) against a British fleet under Admiral John Jervis and Rear Admiral Horatio Nelson.
-Escaño later served during the Battle of Cape Finisterre (1805) when a British fleet under Admiral Robert Calder fought an indecisive naval battle against French Admiral Pierre de Villeneuve's combined Franco-Spanish fleet as it was returning from the West Indies.
+He then took part in successfully resisting the assault on Cádiz by a British fleet under Admiral John Jervis and Nelson, by now a rear admiral.
+Escaño later served during the Battle of Cape Finisterre when a British fleet under Admiral Robert Calder defeated a Franco-Spanish fleet under French Vice-admiral Pierre-Charles de Villeneuve as it was returning from the West Indies, though the battle was ultimately strategically inconclusive.